risclog-solution/risclog.logging/README.rst

 Decorator for logging
 ^^^^^^^^^^^^^^^^^^^^^

-The logging_decorator decorator can be used to provide methods with automatic logging and optional e-mail notification of exceptions
+The decorator decorator can be used to provide methods with automatic logging and optional e-mail notification of exceptions

 .. code-block:: python